Miriam Kochan

 Miriam Louise Kochan (5 October 1929 – 1 January 2018) was an English history writer and translator of French.
-A economics graduate of the University College of the South West, she was the first female graduate of the Reuters news agency, working as sub-editor of the Reuters Economic Services from 1950 to 1954.
+An economics graduate of the University College of the South West, she was the first female graduate of the Reuters news agency, working as sub-editor of the Reuters Economic Services from 1950 to 1954.
 Kochan was the translator of some 20 books that were originally published in French and she was the author of six books on popular history.
 In 1970, she introduced the bat mitzvah class for girls who were aged 12 and over in the British orthodox Jewish community and taught at Carmel College, Oxfordshire.

 Early life

 Kochan was born in Hendon, North London, on 5 October 1929.
 She was the daughter of the guide lecturer Martin Buchler and his wife Bessie Buchler, who were both the children of rabbis from Central and Eastern Europe.
 Kochan's paternal grandfather was the rabbi Adolf Büchler, who was the principal of Jews' College, while her maternal grandfather was a tour guide.
 She studied at the Copthall County Grammar School, excelling in literature and languages.
 Kochan's mother died when she was 15 and cared for her father.
 Guided by her father, she studied an external bachelor of science economics degree at the University College of the South West in London (today the University of Exeter).